-Sport fishing is another well-known activity for which the region is famous, registering \$156 million in resident and visitor spending in 2019.
+Sport fishing is another well-known activity for which the region is famous, registering \$164 million in resident and visitor spending in 2019.
 This sector has many well-known challenges with crowding, particularly in years such as 2019 when many popular recreational salmon fisheries in the region were closed due to low returns.
 This, in turn, leads to lower scores related to "friendliness of locals" and produces management challenges for this sector that has robust and perhaps growing interest, amidst dwindling resources and conservation concerns.
+Due to salmon fishing closures in 2019, expenditure values were significantly lower than they would have been in a year without closures.
+These closures caused displacement to other rivers and fishing areas for fisheries that were open at the time, causing additional crowding pressures.